 Ground display of the aircraft is called statics.
 You can get right up to the aircraft, sometimes even get in the aircraft and very often speak with the flight crew.

 For statics, a medium wide-angle lens is great as cockpits are more cramped than you might expect.
 You can also step back and include the flight crew beside their aircraft; a more human type of story.
 Don’t forget to share a business card or take down an email address so you can send along a copy of a photo.
 To make an aircraft and crew seem more powerful, take shots from a low angle.
+You could also ensure that you’re getting the hangars and other metal buildings in the background in the shot as they’re pretty impressive in their own right and add also give a sense of scale to the aircraft.
+Most airfields will have them and, if they don’t, really ought to have one constructed to protect the aircraft.

 Figure 2: This gentleman is the proud owner of this classic biplane.
 He needs to be in the shot.